What's the trend entering 2024?

 This incentive loads businesses with a dollar-for-dollar reduction in federal tax liability for eligible research and development activities related to developing or improving products, process, techniques, formulas, and software.
 Particularly for tech and software companies, the tax credit offers excellent potential.

 Technology hasn’t left our aging population behind.
 The industry is leveraging its potential to help seniors make the most of their biggest birthdays.
-And R&D tax credits can load tech startups with significant savings to help their companies soar to new heights.
+R&D tax credits can load tech startups that develop new or updated technologies with significant savings to help their companies soar to new heights.

 For maximum tax savings, startups should partner with a tax professional who can help them process the details and troubleshoot errors that may arise.